jnozzi/cocoadev.com/markdown/PythonLang.md

 ----

-You can use Python + General/PyObjC to create Cocoa applications!
+You can use Python + PyObjC to create Cocoa applications!
 It's not perfect and YMMV but you can find the bridge here: [http://pyobjc.sourceforge.net/]

 py2app [http://undefined.org/python/#py2app] converts Python scripts into Mac OS X applications.